Connection parameters

 Overriding across priority levels

-This override behavior only happens same or lower priority level.
+Override behavior can only happen at the same or lower priority level.
 For instance:

 -